mista1984gmail/library-project/README.md

 **Project:** library.

 **About the project:** the library has a list of all readers and list of all books.
-The administrator can create a new user, edit his and delete his.
+The administrator can create a new user, edit and delete.
 If we delete user and he has books, they are not deleted.
 The administrator can assign a book to a user or return the book to the library.The administrator can create, edit and delete books.
 A search for all books is also implemented.

 ![img.png](img/img1.png)